Posted on Leave a comment

 1. Unravel the end

-You’ll need to unravel the end of the rope that’s already showing signs of fraying or damage.
+Firstly, you’ll need to unravel the end of the rope that’s already showing signs of fraying or damage.
 After this, trim off the unravelled ends with a sharp knife or some scissors to give it a nice, clean-cut edge.

 2. Tape the end